silverstripe/silverstripe-userhelp-content/docs/en/03_Optional_features/01_Blogs.md

 ## Before we begin:

 * Make sure that your SilverStripe installation has the Blog module installed.
-* Make sure you are in the "Pages" section on the Navigation Tabs in the Content Managment System backend (CMS).
+* Make sure you are in the "Pages" section on the Navigation Tabs in the Content Management System backend (CMS).

 ## Creating blogs